mathinking/mathinking.github.io/_posts/2021-07-13-a-trick-you-dont-know-about-python-matlab-integrate.md

 {'lhs': [{'mwdata': ['Good'], 'mwsize': [1, 4], 'mwtype': 'char'}, {'mwdata': [55.76], 'mwsize': [1, 1], 'mwtype': 'double'}]}
 ```

-What to learn more about how the integration can simplify some of your Python workflows?
+Want to learn more about how the integration can simplify some of your Python workflows?

 Stay tuned for **part 2**!